Everything you need to know...

 How you learn

 This course is designed for you to gain experience as a professional engineer by developing technical and professional skills from the start.
 You’ll have opportunities to apply your skills and knowledge at every level, through real-world project-based learning set and supported by industrial partners.
-Could this be changed to - Previous projects have been supported by British Oxygen Company (BOC), ITM Power, OGC Energy and E.ON.
+Previous projects have been supported by British Oxygen Company (BOC), ITM Power, OGC Energy and E.ON.

 Through practical laboratory sessions, you’ll learn how fundamental concepts work in practice.
 As part of projects you complete on the course, you’ll visit chemical and process plants to help you understand how chemical engineers design plants, plus the wider implications and impact on society.